 Final examination results will be posted to a student's term address, or vacation address if requested.
-Change of address forms and forms requesting that results be posted to a vacation address are included in the examination timetable and are obtainable at the Student Enquiry Counter, the Chancellery.
-Both forms can be accepted up to Friday 27 November.
+Forms requesting that results be posted to a vacation address are included in the examination timetable and change of address forms are obtainable at the Student Enquiry Counter, the Chancellery.
+Both forms can be accepted up to Friday 25 June for Session 1 results and Friday 26 November for Session 2 and whole year results.
 Results are also posted on School noticeboards and in the University Library.
 Results on noticeboards are listed by Student Registration Number.